 (8) Through June 30, 2013: Reading, writing, speaking and listening.

-The application of phonemic awareness, phonics and word study, (i) Reading. vocabulary, fluency and text comprehension in reading critically across subject areas; the interpretation and analysis of literary expression with analysis of the origins and structures of the English language and learning how to search a variety of texts to conduct research. (ii) Writing.
+(i) Reading.
+The application of phonemic awareness, phonics and word study, vocabulary, fluency and text comprehension in reading critically across subject areas; the interpretation and analysis of literary expression with analysis of the origins and structures of the English language and learning how to search a variety of texts to conduct research.
+22 PA Code Chapter 4 (ii) Writing.
 Narrative, informational and persuasive formal writing for an audience, including spelling and editing skills; and informal writing to capture and organize information for individual use.